Jitu Weusi: New York City Teachers Strike of 1968

-African-American Teachers Association
+African-American Teachers Association (ATA)

 Weusi was one of the founding members of African-American Teachers Association in the late 60s.
 It was an organization that was formed outside of the United Federation of Teachers.
 The African-American Teachers Association was organized to deal with the quality and issues of education in regards to Black and Hispanic youth in New York City.
-In 1968, Weusi was also a founding member of the African American Student Association.
+The ATA also formed the African-American Students Association (ASA) which established the school Uhuru Sasa Shule (Freedom Now School) in 1970.
+Weusi was the Headmaster for the school which was initially located at the East, 10 Claver Place, Brooklyn, NY.
+When the school grew exponentially it moved to the Sumner Avenue Armory.

 The East

 In 1969 Weusi, Aminisha Black and community supporters founded The East a community education and arts organization in the Bedford-Stuyvesant neighborhood in Brooklyn, NY, after quitting the New York Public school system.
 It was located at 10 Claver Place.
 The East closed in 1986.
-Such notable artists as Max Roach, Roy Ayers, Betty Carter, McCoy Tyner, Pharoah Sanders, Olu Dara, Freddie Hubbard, Leon Thomas, Lee Morgan, Dewey Redman, Rahsaan Roland Kirk, Last Poets, Betty Carter, Sun Ra, Gary Bartz, Randy Weston, Hugh Masekela and Denzel Washington performed at the East.
+Such notable artists as Max Roach, Roy Ayers, Betty Carter, McCoy Tyner, Pharoah Sanders, Olu Dara, Freddie Hubbard, Leon Thomas, Lee Morgan, Dewey Redman, Rahsaan Roland Kirk, Last Poets, Sonia Sanchez, Betty Carter, Sun Ra, Gary Bartz, Randy Weston, Hugh Masekela, and many others performed at the East.

 The East was a cultural organization, and known as a "family" in Brooklyn organized for people of African descent.
 The core group of organizers and participants were known as The East Family.
 It had multiple operating functions; a bookstore, restaurant, catering business, food co-op, a newspaper called Black News, a recording label, and a jazz venue.
-It was one of the earlier promoters of Kwanzaa in New York.
+It was a pioneer promoter of Kwanzaa in New York.

 Pharoah Sanders performed and recorded at the East.
 He recorded an album, titled "Live at the East", which was named after the East in 1971.
 The album was released in 1972 on the Impulse label.